Useful tips when making a complaint

 We will ensure that your complaint is fully investigated and every effort will be made to resolve matters as promptly as possible.

-We will aim to provide you with a full written response from the Chief Executive within an agreed timeframe, usually 25 working days.
+We will aim to provide you with a full written response from the Executive Team within 65 working days.

 When it is not possible to meet the agreed timescale we will ensure that you are kept informed as to the status of your complaint.
 In some instances, (for example where your complaint may be complex or relate to a number of services or departments) it may be necessary to request an extension to the timescale in order to genuinely support the further investigation of your complaint.